Sachit56/SmartNotification/Readme.md

 - Real-time notifications using Django Channels
 - API endpoints to manage:
   - Notification history
-  - Mark as read/unread
+  - Mark as read
   - Update preferences
   - Trigger events(Comment,Subscription,Login,Report Generation)
-  - For recognizing new device when logging in, I have used user_agent for now.If the user's user_agent while logging in is different than before then,they will get notified.
+  - For recognizing new device when logging in, I have used user agent for now.If the user's useragent while logging in is different than before then,they will get notified.
 - Delivery status tracking
 - Dockerized for easy setup and deployment